-Salary and benefits are projected to increase due to increases in employer costs, such as pension increases due to a reduction in the CalPERS discount rate, and other increases to the cost of benefits, such as an 8.6% increase for employee health insurance.
+Salary and benefits are projected to increase due to increases in employer costs, such as pension increases, and other increases to the cost of benefits, such as increase for employee health insurance.

-Budgeted contributions to reserves are for transfers to the Water Main Replacement Reserve in preparation for the implementation of the Project 2030 Water Main Replacement Plan, which will substantially increase the amount of annual infrastructure replacement completed by the District.
+Budgeted contributions to reserves include transfers to the Water Main Replacement Reserve in preparation for the implementation of the Project 2030 Water Main Replacement Plan, which will substantially increase the amount of annual infrastructure replacement completed by the District.